Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's put up 10.1% of the Celtics' attempted field goals, as he's averaging 10.9 per contest.

-- Brogdon is averaging 4.4 three-point field goal attempts per game this season, which is 8.5% of his team's shots from beyond the arc.
+- He's attempted 4.4 threes per game, or 8.5% of his team's shots from beyond the arc this season.

-- Brogdon's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Brogdon's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the second-best defensive squad in the league, allowing 109.8 points per game.
+- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per contest.

-- In terms of assists, the Heat are ranked 14th in the league, giving up 25.6 per contest.
+- In terms of assists, the Heat have allowed 25.6 per game, 14th in the league.

-- Giving up 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the league.
+- In terms of 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the league.

 Malcolm Brogdon vs. the Heat